National Assembly of Venezuela: 2017 constitutional crisis

-On 29 March 2017, the Supreme Tribunal of Justice (TSJ) stripped the elected National Assembly of its constitutional powers, ruling that all powers would be transferred to the Supreme Court.
-The previous year the court found the assembly in contempt for swearing in legislators whose elections had been deemed invalid by the court.
-The 2017 court judgement declared that the "situation of contempt" meant that the assembly could not exercise its powers.
-The action transferred powers from the Assembly, which had an opposition majority since January 2016, to the Supreme Court, which has a majority of government loyalists.
-The move was denounced by the opposition with Assembly President Julio Borges describing the action as a coup d'état by President Nicolás Maduro.
-However, after public protests and condemnation by international bodies, the court's decision was reversed a few days later on 1 April.
+On 29 March 2017, the Supreme Tribunal of Justice (TSJ), led by Maikel Moreno, ruled that the opposition-controlled National Assembly was in contempt and transferred all legislative powers to the court itself.
+The TSJ had previously declared the Assembly in contempt in 2016 after it swore in several legislators whose elections had been annulled.
+The 2017 ruling stated that this "situation of contempt" prevented the Assembly from exercising its constitutional authority.
+As a result, legislative powers shifted from the Assembly, which had been under opposition control since 5 January 2016, to the pro-government Supreme Court.
+The opposition condemned the decision, with Assembly President Julio Borges calling it a coup d'état by President Nicolás Maduro.
+Following widespread protests and international criticism, the ruling was partially reversed on 1 April 2017.

 On 4 August 2017, Venezuela convened a new Constituent National Assembly after a special election which was boycotted by the Democratic Unity Roundtable (MUD) and other opposition parties.
-The new Constituent Assembly is intended to rewrite the constitution; it also has wide legal powers allowing it to rule above all other state institutions.
+The new Constituent Assembly was officially intended to rewrite the constitution; it also had wide legal powers allowing it to rule above all other state institutions.
 The Constituent Assembly met within the Federal Legislative Palace; while the leadership of the National Assembly had said it would continue its work as a legislature and it would still continue to meet in the same building.

-On 18 August the Constituent Assembly summoned the members of the National Assembly to attend a ceremony acknowledging its legal superiority; the opposition members of the National Assembly boycotted the event.
-In response, the Constituent Assembly stripped the National Assembly of its legislative powers, assuming them for itself.
-It justified the move by claiming that the National Assembly had failed to prevent what it called "opposition violence" in the form of the 2017 Venezuelan protests.
-The constitutionality of this move has been questioned, and it has been condemned by several foreign governments and international bodies.
+On 18 August, the Constituent Assembly summoned members of the National Assembly to a ceremony intended to acknowledge its claimed legal authority, though no such authority formally existed.
+Opposition lawmakers boycotted the event, after which the Constituent Assembly assumed all legislative powers from the National Assembly.
+It justified the move by accusing the Assembly of failing to curb what it described as "opposition violence" during the 2017 Venezuelan protests.
+The legality of this decision has been widely disputed and condemned by several foreign governments and international organizations.